tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 ### 1. Imperative Programming Paradigm

-[Imperative programming paradigm](https://en.wikipedia.org/wiki/Imperative_programming) is a programming paradigm that focuses on describing how a program operates, mainly by providing a sequence of statements that change a program's state.
+[Imperative programming paradigm](https://en.wikipedia.org/wiki/Imperative_programming){: target="_blank" rel="noopener noreferrer"} is a programming paradigm that focuses on describing how a program operates, mainly by providing a sequence of statements that change a program's state.
 In imperative programming, the emphasis is on giving the computer a sequence of tasks to perform, and these tasks are carried out in order.
 Control flow structures such as loops (for, while) and conditional statements (if-else) are fundamental.

 The history of imperative programming dates back to the **mid-20th century**, coinciding with the development of early _electronic computers_.
 It is closely associated with the _von Neumann architecture_.
-The [von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture), proposed by mathematician and physicist **John von Neumann** in the _1940s_, is a theoretical framework for the design of digital computers.
+The [von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture){: target="_blank" rel="noopener noreferrer"}, proposed by mathematician and physicist **John von Neumann** in the _1940s_, is a theoretical framework for the design of digital computers.
 It consists of a central processing unit (CPU), memory, input/output devices, and a control unit.

 - "The focus is on describing how a program operates step by step".
 - In imperative programming, Variables are typically mutable.
 This means that you can change the value of a variable after it has been assigned.